brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

       * `View and manage all user Webinars /webinar:write:admin`
       * `View and manage all user recordings /recording:write:admin`
       * `View report data /report:read:admin`
     * If you have access to all of these scopes, great!
 If not, no problem!
-Modify them in your application accordingly
+Modify the API's in your application accordingly.
   * With these scopes selected, navigate back to **App Credentials** and you should see the following pieces of information
     * `Account ID`
     * `Client ID`